 Nursing Services are provided at Zion Classical Academy.
-The school nurse visits twice each year to log physical information such as height and weight, and to screen for other general medical issues related to the well-being of each student.
+The school nurse visits regularly each year to log physical information such as height and weight, and to screen for other general medical issues related to the well-being of each student.
 The Lions Club visits each year to conduct vision and hearing screenings.
-Our school office manager handles all medications at Zion.
+Our secretary handles all medications at Zion.
 In addition, every staff member is certified in CPR and First Aid, and we have an Automated External Defibrillator.

 Before School Program

-Zion Classical Academy offers free care to all PreK-6 students before each school day, beginning at 7:30 a.m.
-Students arriving early will enter through the Performance Center doors and report to the gymnasium.
+Zion Classical Academy offers free care to all PreK-6 students before each school day, beginning at 7:30am.
+K-6 students arriving early will enter through the Performance Center doors and report to the gymnasium, while Preschool and Pre-Kindergarten students will be dropped off at the church narthex.
 All students are expected to participate in the morning activity, which is supervised by ZCA faculty and staff members.
-Students are dismissed from the gym to their classrooms at 8:05 a.m. each morning.
+Students are dismissed from the gym or narthex to their classrooms at 8:05 each morning.